Give Now

 For example, between 2012 and 2020, in response to the devasting 2010 earthquake and Hurricane Matthew, Haiti strengthened its national and local disaster risk management capacity and made investments to improve the resilience of its road network. | Read more

-We can also reduce the risk of earthquakes attributed to human activities such as nuclear bomb detonation, dam impoundment, oil and gas extraction and underground mining.
+We can also reduce the risk of earthquakes attributed to human activities like nuclear bomb detonation, dam impoundment, oil and gas extraction and underground mining.

 ----------